San103/San103/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on improving my skills.
+- 🔭 I’m currently working on something!.
 - System programmer since March 27 2023
-- 🌱 I’m currently learning in more advanced topic.
+- 🌱 I’m currently learning in more advanced topics.
-- 🤔 I’m looking for cure in my loneliness
+- 🤔 I’m looking for a cure in my loneliness
 - ⚡ Fun fact: `I can't sleep when I am awake!
 I can't weep when I'm wide-opened`

 ## Skills 🙌